macork/GPCERF_spatial/README.md

 # Gaussian processes for the estimation of causal exposure-response curves (GP-CERF)

 ## Summary
-Gaussian Process (GP) and nearest neighbor Gaussian Process (nnGP) approachs for nonparametric modeling.
+Gaussian Process (GP) and nearest neighbor Gaussian Process (nnGP) approaches for nonparametric modeling.

 ## Installation